connexcs/docs/docs/sip-devices.md

 # Session Initiation Protocol Devices

+!!! danger "This feature is currently in Alpha Version.
+We're working on it.
+Please contact us for any queries."

 **Management :material-menu-right: SIP Devices**

 **SIP Devices** allows providers the ability to set a config file for a wide range of SIP phone make and models.